Key takeaways:

 Forehead (any age)

-If your child develops a fever, it’s important to know that a fever can be helpful.
+It’s important to know that a fever can be helpful.
 It’s your body’s natural response to infection.
-By itself, a fever is not dangerous — but rather a sign that your immune system is working.
+By itself, a fever isn’t dangerous — it’s a sign that your immune system is working.
 Fevers help to slow the growth of bacteria and viruses that can cause infection.
-And it can also improve the function of the immune system.
+And they can also improve the function of your immune system.

-Most times, it’s more important to find the cause of the fever rather than focus on the fever itself.
+Most of the time, it’s more important to find the cause of the fever rather than focus only on the fever itself.

 Your child could have a seizure with fever.
-Febrile seizures are most often seen with fevers greater than 101°F. But, it can happen at lower body temperatures, too.
-They are most common between 6 months and 5 years of age.
+Febrile seizures are most often seen with fevers greater than 101°F. But they can happen at lower body temperatures, too.
+Kids between 6 months and 5 years of age are most likely to have febrile seizures.

 There are several ways to make your child more comfortable when they have a fever.
 These include: